apache/zeppelin/docs/interpreter/pig.md

   - MapReduce
   - Tez_Local (Only Tez 0.7 is supported)
   - Tez  (Only Tez 0.7 is supported)
+  - Spark_Local (Only Spark 1.6.x is supported, by default it is Spark 1.6.3)
+  - Spark (Only Spark 1.6.x is supported, by default it is Spark 1.6.3)

 ## How to use